-My daughter is a teenager, and I hear all sorts of stories about the antics of her peers.
+My daughter is a teenager and I hear all sorts of stories about the antics of her peers.

-They include teenagers smoking in the school yard, drinking alcohol until they collapse and doing drugs on the school bus.
+They include teenagers smoking in the schoolyard, drinking alcohol until they collapse and doing drugs on the school bus.

 Crucially, they are not doing these things because they think they are safe.

-And that psychology is key to understanding why a campaign to stop children from vaping has backfired.
+This psychology is key to understanding why a campaign to stop children from vaping has backfired.

-The Truth Campaign for example, used vaping puppets in YouTube videos (now since removed).
+The Truth Campaign, for example, used vaping puppets in YouTube videos (now since removed).

 While the videos advised against using vapes, note that the vaping puppet was the coolest character in the adverts, easily appealing to the children most likely to rebel.